nmt/CartCodeChallenge2020/readme.md

 - ~~Better styling, leveraging [Braid](https://seek-oss.github.io/braid-design-system/)~~

 ## Future improvements
+- Make product listings and profiles/customers more scalable
+    - Would likely utilise a back end with database
 - Add product listings and 'separate' cart
 - Populate product listings from a JSON 'inventory' of products
     - Or better yet, a true database